Arshdeep030/Netflix_data_analysis/README.md

-# etflix Data Analysis Project
+# Netflix Data Analysis Project

 This project performs an exploratory data analysis (EDA) on the Netflix Titles dataset to uncover insights about the content available on the platform.